-Next, traders need to set up an account on a reputable crypto exchange.
-There are many to choose from, and it depends on which cryptocurrency a person would like to trade.
+Next, traders must set up an account on a reputable crypto exchange.
+There are many to choose from, depending on which cryptocurrency a person would like to trade.
 Traders can use Coinbase for Bitcoin, but for altcoins like Ethereum and Litecoin, they can use Binance.

-Crypto exchanges offer trading between different coins and between crypto and fiat (dollar or euro) currencies.
+Crypto exchanges offer to trade between different coins and between crypto and fiat (dollar or euro) currencies.

 Crypto exchanges are also notoriously volatile.
-This means that the value of crypto assets fluctuates in value over short periods.
+This means that crypto assets fluctuate in value over short periods.
 A coin might drop and increase in value daily, so traders should choose large market cap coins like Bitcoin and Ethereum to reduce the trading risk.

 Finally, a trader should not begin trading altcoins.
 They should aim for coins with good liquidity.
 Bitcoin, for example, is accepted as payment on many platforms and can be exchanged for fiat currencies on many exchanges.

 Scaling While Trading